yi/node-path-finding/README.md

 # Node Path Finding

-This is a simple path finding module for NodeJS.
+This is a Node.JS implementation for AStar path finding algorithm.
-This module is designed to be run on the server side
+This implementation uses primitive data types (Number and Byte/Buffer) to present location and block data that significantly improve the speed and have a good control on memory consumption

 ## Installation